retazo0018/Gripper-Driver/README.md

 See [task overview](task.md) to know the details of this challenge.

 # Getting-started
-- Run `pytest -v` to test the setup once.
+- Run `pytest -v` to run unit tests.

 - Run `python gripper_sim.py` in a terminal launches the socket server that controls the mock gripper.

 - Run `python interact.py` that starts a client that communicates with the gripper.
 This script sends commands to the gripper server.
 Type `help` in the CLI to know the list of commands and their purposes.
+Multiple clients can be started to communicate with the gripper simultaneously.

 # Codebase
 - `gripper_sim.py` simulates the gripper.
 The gripper is configured with the default configurations from the manufacturer's documentation.